phdsg/PvC/docs/index.md

 Most of them are modified and/or slimmified versions of others or just simple tools/toys i wanted to have and enjoyed learning to program.

-## Thanks

-First of all: Andrew Belt for making VCVRack and making it open source.
-Strum: his modules and encouragement made me start this whole programming trip.
-All the other module developers for their inspiring modules.

 ## Disclaimer